-Gia SanAngelo is the General Manager of Untitled and Studio Cafe at the Whitney Museum of American Art.
-Gia joined the Untitled team in August 2015, following four years in management with Daniel Boulud’s Dinex Group.
+Gia SanAngelo is the Director of Operations of Untitled and Studio Cafe at the Whitney Museum of American Art.
+Gia first joined the Untitled team in August 2015 as the General Manager, following four years in management with Daniel Boulud’s Dinex Group.
 Gia started her career at Dinex as a Manager of Boulud Sud, before moving on to become the Opening General Manager of db Brasserie in Las Vegas and DBGB in Washington, DC.
 Most recently, she served as the Assistant General Manager of db Bistro Moderne before joining Union Square Hospitality Group.
 Prior to working with Dinex, Gia spent several years working in food and beverage management at Hilton Worldwide properties, including the Hilton New York, the Waldorf Astoria in Park City, Utah, and the Hilton Waikoloa Village in Waikoloa, Hawaii.

 Untitled is located on the ground floor of the Whitney Museum of American Art, with a street entrance at 99 Gansevoort Street, at the corner of Washington Street in the Meatpacking District.